 Vercel vs Netlify vs Cloudflare Pages: 2025 Comparison

 The landscape of web hosting has evolved dramatically, with platforms like Vercel, Netlify, and Cloudflare Pages leading the charge in modern deployment solutions.
-This comprehensive guide compares these three platforms with hands-on implementation examples, helping developers make informed decisions based on real-world requirements.
+This comprehensive guide compares these three platforms with hands-on implementation examples, performance benchmarks, and real-world use cases to help you make the right choice for your next project.

 Best for Next.js